When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 For a Brother

-• Finn (Matching aquatic energy)
+• Finn (matching aquatic energy)

-• Jude (Short, stylish, and gentle)
+• Jude (short, stylish, and gentle)

 • Owen (Celtic roots that match the flow)

-• Henry (If you want a classic anchor)
+• Henry (if you want a classic anchor)

-• Arlo (Bohemian and trendy)
+• Arlo (bohemian and easygoing)

 For a Sister

-• Gemma (Italian roots and precious meaning)
+• Gemma (Italian roots and a precious meaning)

-• Faye (Short, magical, and sweet)
+• Faye (short, magical, and sweet)

-• Aspen (Nature-forward and modern)
+• Aspen (nature-forward and modern)

-• Avery (Unisex appeal with a soft ending)
+• Avery (unisex appeal with a soft ending)

-• Luna (Celestial and short)
+• Luna (celestial and short)

 Famous People Named Kaia